high temperature gaskets

 Fluorosilicone Rubber

 Fluorosilicone Rubber is commonly used as a high-temperature gasketing material.
 It is found in applications where chemical/fluid resistance is required.
 It has a lot of similarites to silicone rubber.
 In general, fluorosilicone is known as silicone rubbers cousin that happens to have great fluid resistance.
-Fluorosilicone rubbers temperature range is generally -103 to +400-500°F. The main specification for fluorosilicone is AMS-R-25988.
+Fluorosilicone rubbers temperature range is generally -103°F to +400-500°F. The main specification for fluorosilicone is AMS-R-25988.
+There are others such as AMS-3325, AMS-3326, AMS-3327, AMS-3328, and others.

 Fluorocarbon Rubbers(aka FKM/Fluorel®, Fluoroelastomer Viton®)